University Police Department

 A. A valid Eastern Illinois University parking permit must be displayed during the hours of 7:00 a.m. to 5:00 p.m., Monday through Friday, in all lots, except for those that are specifically marked 24 hour lots or metered lots.

-B. *Faculty, staff, and students may apply for permits using a form available at the University Police Department, or purchase online by logging into PAWS, under employee or student tab. *.. and spouse of faculty, staff or student while residing in university housing.
+B. *Faculty, staff, and students may purchase online here. *.. and spouse of faculty, staff or student while residing in university housing.

 |Type of Permit||Cost per Year||Cost per Semester||Summer Semester|